informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 If a column-level annotation sets a _preference_ of `null`, this suppresses any table-wide _preference_ for the same indexing type, requesting built-in service defaults for the column.

 This annotation is a hint to ERMrest during table or column creation, when indexes are built.
 Therefore, administrators SHOULD supply the annotation within table or column creation requests.
 Manipulation of the annotation on existing tables or columns will not change the indexes which are already present (or absent) on those existing models.
 However, changes to the table annotation will affect any columns added later, unless their column-creation requests override the table-wide preferences.

+### Tag: 2019 Chaise Config

+This key indicates that the annotated catalog has a specific [chaise configuration](https://github.com/informatics-isi-edu/chaise/blob/master/docs/user-docs/chaise-config.md) that should override the default chaise-config properties and any properties defined in `chasie-config.js`.

+Supported JSON payload patterns:
+The json object follows the same rules as [chaise-config.js](https://github.com/informatics-isi-edu/chaise/blob/master/chaise-config-sample.js).
+All properties can be defined at the root of the annotation, i.e:
+  - `{`... `"<chaise-config-property>"`: _value_ ...`}`

+The `chaise-config` property `configRules`, behaves the same way on the annotation that it does with the server wide config (`chaise-config.js`).
+The `configRules` will be checked for a match and apply and use those `chaise-config` properties over any other values defined for that same property.
+The order that the properties will be applied are as follows:
+  1. default values defined in [chaise-config.md](https://github.com/informatics-isi-edu/chaise/blob/master/docs/user-docs/chaise-config.md)
+  2. Any properties defined at the root of the object returned from [chaise-config.js](https://github.com/informatics-isi-edu/chaise/blob/master/chaise-config-sample.js).
+  3. Any matching `configRules` in the order they appear in the `configRules` array.
+Properties in the last matching rule will take precedence
+  4. Any properties defined at the root of the object returned from this annotation.
+  5. Step 3 from above, but with the `configRules` from this annotation.

+Note: Some properties might not make sense to be used in this annotation.
+The `defaultCatalog`, for instance, would be ignored if defined it this annotation because we already fetched a matching catalog to then fetch this annotation.

 ### Context Names